atomheartother/atomheartother.github.io/_posts/2018-07-12-CPPDynLib.md

 #endif
 {% endhighlight %}
 You can then use EXPORTED and NOT_EXPORTED to optimize your dynamic library and only export the symbols you want (by default, on ELF systems, every symbol is exported).
 More about the visibility attribute [here](https://gcc.gnu.org/wiki/Visibility).

+But maybe you don't want to write those header files yourself, in which case you can use the CMake [GenerateExportHeader](https://cmake.org/cmake/help/v3.0/module/GenerateExportHeader.html) module which also gives you access to DEPRECATED macros and the likes.

 We import the header file in our source code and voilà!
 Now all the export symbol wizardry is handled by the compiler.
 We'll just have to remember to set `WIN_EXPORT` to true when we compile on Windows (see below).
 Good!
 Will this work?
 Well, let's make a CMakeLists and see.